Selma Walton Theater

 1000 Selma Avenue,

-The original Walton Theatre opened in Selma in 1914.
+The Walton Theatre opened August 10, 1910.
 In 1928, the theatre was considered a “B” movie house.
 But, in 1932 it garnered national attention when it was converted into an “all-talking” picture show.
 The renovation included the installation of a new Western Electric sound system, redesigned foyer, 600 new seats, carpeting, drapes and lighting effects, making it one of “the most attractive in this section of the country”, quoted the Selma Times-Journal.

 During the late-1940’s, in addition to running feature films and hosting vaudeville shows, the Walton Theatre staged local “Amateur Nights”.
 A typical weekend night at the Walton Theatre would include a feature movie, local talent acts, newsreels and a short comedy.